 Orienting New Committers: Understanding Apache

-When a committer is elected by a top level project, the nominator and other PMC members educate the new committer about Apache.
-In the Incubator, this is performed by the Mentors.
-This process is one of the most important for the long term health of a project.
+When a committer is elected by a Top Level Project (TLP), the nominator and other PMC members educate the new committer about Apache.
+In the Incubator, Mentors provide this education.
+This process is one of the most important for the long-term health of a project.

 Apache works on the principle that discussions should happen on the most open forum available.
-Unless the matter involves a sensitive matter (such as security or personal issues), it should be raised on an open mailing list.
+Unless the matter is sensitive (such as security or personal issues), it should be raised on an open email list.
 Typically this will be the podling dev list or the incubator general list.
-Use of the private incubator list should be reserved for sensitive topics only.
+Reserve the private incubator list for sensitive topics only.

 Mentors need to take care.
-During the initial bootstrapping a habit may develop of emailing private list.
-It is important to break this habit as soon as the mailing lists are available.
+During the initial bootstrapping a habit may develop of emailing the private@ list.
+It is important to break this habit as soon as the public email lists are available.

-Netiquette about the correct use of cc's may also be difficult to impart effectively.
-During the bootstrap process, there are a number of occasions where cc's are required.
-The typical usage is to copy in a private listing to indicate that the action has the lazy permission of the committee. cc's are very commonly used to create inefficient ad-hoc mailing lists in the commercial world.
-Except for a small number of defined processes, cc's are frowned upon at Apache.
-Mentors need to encourage questions to be asked first on the public lists of the project then raised (if necessary) to the general incubator list.
+Netiquette about the correct use of sending copies of emails may also be difficult to impart effectively.
+During the bootstrap process, there are a number of occasions when *cc*s are required.
+The typical usage is to copy in a private listing to indicate that the action has the lazy permission of the committee.
+The commercial world often use *cc*s to create inefficient ad-hoc email lists.
+Except for a small number of defined processes, we frown on *cc*s at Apache.
+Mentors need to encourage people to ask questions first on the public lists of the project, then raise them (if necessary) to the general incubator list.